 After news of Sunday's arrest broke, the Kansas City Star reported that Clark was arrested in March on another gun charge.
-According to the report, California Highway Patrol pulled over Clark and another man when their car did not display a front license plate as required by California law.
-Similar to Sunday's alleged incident, the routine traffic stop led to police finding a loaded handgun and rifle in the car.
+According to the report, California Highway Patrol pulled over Clark and another man when their car did not display a front license plate.
+Similar to Sunday's alleged incident, the traffic stop led to police finding a loaded handgun and rifle in the car.
 Clark was also released on $35,000 bond in that incident, according to the report.

 The Chiefs have not commented on the allegations.

 Clark has played six NFL seasons with the Chiefs and Seattle Seahawks.
 He joined the Chiefs in 2019 and made the Pro Bowl after both of his seasons in Kansas City.
 The Chiefs signed Clark to a five-year, $105 million contract with $62.3 million guaranteed after acquiring him from Seattle in 2019.

 Questions about prior arrest followed Clark to Kansas City